spaceemotion/php-coding-standard/README.md

 $ phpcstd [options] <files or folders>

 --ci
-  Changes the output format to checkstyle.xml for better CI integration
+  Changes the output for github actions to automatically add PR annotations

 --fix
   Try to fix any linting errors (disables other tools)